vippsas/vipps-partner/partner-documentation-template.md

 ## Order handling

 ℹ️ Document everything required for the merchant to manage their orders.
-All order management must be done in the partner's interface, using the Vipps API, and *not* on [portal.vipps.no](https://portal.vipps.no).
+All order management must be done in the partner's interface, using the Vipps MobilePay API platform, and *not* on [portal.vipps.no](https://portal.vipps.no).

 From the integration checklist: